On this page…

 The Information Management Regulation introduces two key dates:

-- June 1, 2021: the date by which all existing PharmaNet users (those whose access was grandfathered on June 1, 2018) must be re-enrolled using the Ministry PRIME solution.
-Existing users will be re-enrolled gradually between 2018 and 2021 to reduce disruption.
+- April 1, 2022: the date by which all existing PharmaNet users (those whose access was grandfathered on December 1, 2020) must be re-enrolled using the Ministry PRIME solution.
+Existing users will be re-enrolled gradually to reduce disruption.

 More information will be posted as the PRIME solution is developed and as testing and implementation plans are established.
 The PRIME project team will continue to engage with stakeholders throughout the life of the project.